Skip to main content

 Scan quota management

-On Professional plans with 2 scans per week across 3 orgs, plan your scan schedule carefully:
+On Documentation plans with 1 scan per week, plan your scan schedule carefully:

-On Enterprise plans with daily scans per org, you have more flexibility:
+On Intelligence plans with 7 scans per week, you have more flexibility:

 Multi-Org Governance